kolemare/CNN-CPP/README.md

 | ![CNN-CPP Loss](wreadme/cnn_cpp/cnn_cd_elrales_e25_loss.png)         | ![TensorFlow Loss](wreadme/cnn_cpp/cnn_cd_elrales_e25_es_loss.png)         |
 | Prediction for "dog.jpg" is "dog" with confidence 99.9968%. ✅       | Prediction for "dog.jpg" is "dog" with confidence 99.9958%. ✅             |
 | Prediction for "cat.jpg" is "cat" with confidence 91.7796%. ✅       | Prediction for "cat.jpg" is "cat" with confidence 95.6531%. ✅             |

+## License

+This project is licensed under the MIT License.
+For more details, please see the [LICENSE](LICENSE.txt) file.